rdlauer/articles/blues/geofencing/geofencing.md

 Our `MapContainer.js` component is the host of our map.
 Why do we have to use separate components?
 Welcome to asynchronous JavaScript land!

 `MapContainer.js` loads the Google Maps script.
 But you can't use it until it's loaded, right?
-Luckily for us, the `react-google-maps/api` library exposes `LoadScript` which plays a key part in lazy-loading `Map.js`:
+Thankfully the `react-google-maps/api` library exposes `LoadScript` which plays a key part in lazy-loading `Map.js`:

 	<LoadScript
 		googleMapsApiKey={getGoogleMapsKey}